nateP82/compostCollectors/Development/projectTasks.md

 # Project tasks

+## Update dependencies
+- [ ] update the list of technologies used for the project

 ## Create Database
 - [x] Setup test and "production" databases in MySQL
 - [x] Verify database connection